EnterpriseDB/repmgr/README.md

 ### Logging

 By default `repmgr` and `repmgrd` will log directly to `STDERR`.
 For `repmgrd` we recommend capturing output in a logfile or using your system's log facility;
 see `repmgr.conf.sample` for details.

-As a command line utility, `repmgr` will normally log directly to the console - this is a change in behaviour from previous versions, where it would always log to the same location as `repmgrd`.
-However in some circumstances, e.g. when `repmgr` is executed by `repmgrd` during a failover event, it makes sense to capture `repmgr`'s log output - this can be done by supplying the command-line option `--log-to-file` to `repmgr`.
+As a command line utility, `repmgr` will directly to the console by default (this is a change in behaviour from versions before 3.3, where it would always log to the same location as `repmgrd`).
+However in some circumstances, such as when `repmgr` is executed by `repmgrd` during a failover event, it makes sense to capture `repmgr`'s log output - this can be done by supplying the command-line option `--log-to-file` to `repmgr`.